Skip to content

 spotter scan --profile full playbook.yml

-Skipping and Enforcing Checks
+Skipping and enforcing checks

 Skipping and enforcing checks is possible on three different levels.